 Six themes six days and a on location field school, all virtual, provide the background for this initiative.
 The details on the themes are below while the calendar link on the website provides the actual schedule of the programs

-ShekruTV programs are through Zoom and Streamyard software platforms, and also streamed to Youtube Live and Facebook Live depending on the program format and platform.
+ShekruTV programs are all through Zoom platforms, and streamed further to Youtube Live, Facebook Live, Twitter Live.
 They are also available recorded there for anytime viewing.
 Also the audio along with the presentation slides is available through for download through the app as well.

 Watch ShekruTV at